 PURPOSE: This purpose of this activity is to acquaint you with the NRC requirements that resulted from the Three Mile Island Accident lessons learned and identifies any changes from previous requirements and guidance.
 There are some requirements specific to emergency planning (e.g. shift manning, control-room design reviews, improving licensee emergency preparedness, control-room habitability requirements and plant systems that contribute to offsite dose calculations).

 This activity will acquaint you with the reference source for the operation of certain plant systems/instrumentation during a radiological emergency.
-Supplement No. 1 to 0737, was specific to emergency preparedness and provided additional clarification regarding safety parameter display systems, detailed control room design reviews, Regulatory Guide 1.97, upgrade emergency operating procedure, emergency response facilities and minimum staffing requirements.
+Supplement No. 1 to NUREG-0737, was specific to emergency preparedness and provided additional clarification regarding safety parameter display systems, detailed control room design reviews, Regulatory Guide 1.97, upgrade emergency operating procedure, emergency response facilities and minimum staffing requirements.

 COMPETENCY